oscarqjh/2023WebDevBootcamp/README.md

 Source code can be found [here](https://github.com/oscarqjh/2023WebDevBootcamp-SimonGame).

 #### 2.5 Todo List Website
 This is a website to make your to-do list.
-This is the first proper project made with backend capability, meaning that data can be persisted past each session.
+This is the first proper project made with backend capability using **MongoDB**, meaning that data can be persisted past each session.
 Note: However since I am using free-tier to host the website on render, it can take a long time for the website to load.

 <img src="./assets/todo.png" width="400" height="400">